+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 • Moderate Alteration & Family-Friendly: Just right for first-time trekkers, families, or those who do not have much time, and the chance of altitude sickness is not too high.

-• Varied Landscapes: Walk across rhododendron bushes, terraced fields, running rivers and rocky mountain trails.
+• Varied Landscapes: Walk across rhododendron bushes, terraced fields, running rivers, and rocky mountain trails.

-• Wildlife Adventures: Wildlife, including the colorful national bird of Nepal, Monal, and other native birds and plants.
+• Wildlife Adventures: Wildlife, including the colorful national bird of Nepal, the Monal, and other native birds and plants.

-• Easy and locally convenient: Kathmandu as the starting point, easy access to Pokhara by air or even a road, which makes the movement of travelers in and out of the city.
+• Easy and locally convenient: Kathmandu as the starting point, easy access to Pokhara by air or even road, which makes the movement of travelers in and out of the city.

 • Switching Beauty: See the rhododendron flowers in spring and see clear crisp skies in autumn, and have a memorable photography and trekking adventure.

 • Comfortable Tea House Trek: Spend your time in pleasant guesthouses on the trail, with meals and facilities.
-The trek is comfortable, and at the same time adventurous.
+The trek is comfortable and, at the same time, adventurous.

 • Pokhara Leisure options: Boat in the Phewa Lake, zipline, or paraglider in Sarangkot after the trek.